Mods and Modding

 » Is TTW available in other languages?

-No, only the English language is supported.
-However, you can try to make your own translation if you want - there is a guide for using TTW with other languages - if you do it right, you should be able to play Fallout New Vegas, Fallout 3, and all DLC packs in your language.
+In the past, you could make a translation as described in this guide for using TTW with other languages - if you did it right, you may have been able to play Fallout New Vegas, Fallout 3, and all DLC packs in your language.
+However, this guide was written for TTW v1.4 and is out of date for converting TTW v2.0 and later versions.

 » Can I load a Fallout 3 save game with TTW?